Combining Constrained and Unconstrained Decoding via Boosting: BoostCD and Its Application to Information Extraction: Method:

 \section{Method: \method}

 Language models trained for structured NLP tasks in a supervised manner can often perform reasonably well even without the constraints imposed, but the constraints are still required to guarantee 100\% valid generations, and they can steer the model to pick the one correct output when multiple outputs might seem plausible \textit{a priori} (\eg, when an entity has multiple aliases).
-However, when the constraints require altering the unconstrained output significantly (\eg, when an entity generated in unconstrained mode is not present in the KB), performance can suffer from imposing the constraints.
+However, when the constraints require altering the unconstrained output significantly (\eg, when an entity generated in unconstrained mode is not present in the KB), performance can suffer from imposing the constraints (for a more formal evaluation of this, see analysis in \Appref{appendix:constrained_unconstrained_analysis}).

 We hence seek a method that enjoys the benefits of constraints without suffering from their negative side effects.
 In developing such a method, we draw inspiration from boosting \cite{boosting}, a classic ensemble learning technique that aims to improve performance by iteratively combining weaker models into a single stronger one.
 The idea is to train models sequentially, where each new model focuses on the mistakes made by the previous ones.
 The final prediction is formed by aggregating the outputs of all models, often through weighted voting or summation.
 Our method, \textit{Boosted Constrained Decoding (\method{}),} trains a new model, the \textit{boosted model,} to predict the ground-truth output based on both the constrained and the unconstrained generation from the autoregressive base model together with the input text.
 This way of training allows the boosted model to recover from systematic mistakes made by the base model without requiring explicit knowledge of the constraints at training time.